zaai-ai/lab/large-language-models/gemma2/README.md

     ```
     OPENAI_KEY=YOUR_OPENAI_KEY
     ```
-7. Run in the notebook `Experiments.ipynb`
+7. Run in the notebook `gemma2.ipynb`

 ## Folder Structure:
 ------------